pprados/virtual-dataframe/README.md

 `cudf.DataFrame`, `dask.dataframe.DataFrame` with Pandas or
 `dask.dataframe.DataFrame` with cudf (with Pandas or cudf for each partition).

-To manage the initialisation of a Dask or Ray cluster, you must use the `VClient()`.
+To manage the initialisation of a Dask, you must use the `VClient()`.
 This alias, can be automatically initialized with some environment variables.

 ```python